 ARMD stands for Age-Related Macular Degeneration.
 It is of 2 types :

 In Wet ARMD there is the formation of a neovascular membrane at the macula, which causes leakage of fluid and/or bleeding into the retina.
-This can cause a sudden drop in vision, or cause distortion of images.
+This can cause a sudden drop in vision, or distort images.
 This leakage is treated by giving intravitreal Anti VEGF injections into the eye.
 If left untreated it can progress to scar formation and result in permanently low vision.

 In Dry ARMD there is no leakage of fluid, however, the macula can thin out and become atrophied.
 There is currently no known treatment to stop the progression to atrophy, however, multivitamins can slow down the progression.